abhikhatti/Customer-Churn/README.md

     │   │
     │   └── visualization       <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    ├── Presentations & Reports <- makes project pip installable (pip install -e .) so src can be imported └── tox.ini                 <- tox file with settings for running tox; see tox.readthedocs.io
+    └── tox.ini                 <- tox file with settings for running tox; see tox.readthedocs.io